 - In Dune, Feyd-Rautha Harkonnen serves as the Bastard Understudy to Baron Harkonnen.
 Feyd-Rautha actually launches at least one assassination-attempt against his uncle, but fails primarily due to bad luck.
-Notable in that he never really gets around to usurping the throne - the Baron dies by the Gom Jabbar before he gets the chance.
+H never really gets around to usurping the throne - the Baron dies by the Gom Jabbar before he gets the chance.

 - And Feyd dies in a duel against Paul soon after anyway.